techsoro/techsoro-website/aboutus.md

 ---
 layout: page
 title: About us
-subtitle: We are professional Software developer team.
+subtitle: Building team of developers.
 ---

-We are software developer team.
-Currently working from Pune, India.

-We love developing projects on Ruby on Rails, Python, Java, PHP.

-We are good in developing mini projects for Engineering college and Polytechnic Colleges.

-As we all are working in different organisations it will be great experience for you to develope your College projects with us.
+My name Shekhar Patil I am Ruby on Rails developer, swimmer, and technical blog writer from Pune.

+Currently, I am the solo blog writer at techSoro and I am building a team of developers to develop mini projects and to organize workshops for website development.

+It will be a great experience to work together and build something good.
+If you are interested then contact me at patilshekhar900@gmail.com